DHTMLX/scheduler-docs/data/readonly.md

 ~~~

 {{note
-The api/scheduler_readonly_config.md option is provided in the **dhtmlxscheduler_readonly.js** extension and to use it, include the extension file on the page.
+The api/scheduler_readonly_config.md option is provided in the [readonly](extensions_list.md#readonly) extension and to use it, enable the extension  on the page.
 }}

 {{sample